 Magnolia Varieties to Craft With

 Here are a few different types of magnolia that produce gorgeous foliage.
 If you are thinking of adding a magnolia to your garden, one of these will be just the thing—even if you only have space for a container garden!
-A big thank you to my friends at Monrovia who sponsored this post, provided these gorgeous photos, and allowed me to share some of the varieties of magnolia that would work well for my project.

-Most Popular Magnolias for Cutting Material:
+Most Popular Magnolias for Cutting Material

 Bracken’s Brown Beauty Magnolia has bright green glossy leaves with a faded brown underside.
 Hardy in Zones 5-9.